Ellouzlab/ViruLink/README.md

 	`ViruLink test --all`

 Please check ViruLink/ViruLink/setup/score_profiles to change what ranks can be predicted.
 Currently, the code in this repository will not lead to performance tests using the Evo2 encoder.
+Code only works on linux systems.

 ### Contact
 Muhammad Sulman: sulmanmu40@gmail.com